blebon/directChillFoam/docs/source/tutorials/Vreeman2002.rst

 Contour plots
 -------------

-The sump profile can be plotted from the VTK files that are saved in the postProcessing directory.
+The sump profile can be plotted from the VTK files that are saved in the postProcessing directory using the ``Vreeman2002.plot_sump.plot_sump()`` function.

+.. autofunction:: Vreeman2002.plot_sump.plot_sump
+  :noindex:

 ..
 Figure:: ../images/Sump.png
   :width: 80%